-Stress is that anxious feeling that arises when we experience a sense of pressure.
+Stress arises when we experience a sense of pressure.
 It arises also in situations in which bad things seem to be possible ahead or where external circumstances impinging on your well-being trigger feelings of emotional or physical vulnerability.

 When we feel stressed, we feel anxious that we will not be able to accomplish what is needed to alleviate that pressure or to accomplish what feels necessary.
 What therefore is the single best strategy for reducing stress?

 You may be surprised.
 It’s not a strategy that most therapists, blogposts or books about stress reduction even mention.